-Service Title: Supported Education Service Definition (Scone):
+Service Supported Education Title:

 Supported Education Services (SEd) are individualized and promote engagement, sustain participation and restore an individual's ability to function in the learning environment.
-Services Bust be specified in the person-centered plan of care to enable the individual to integrate more fully into the community and/or educational setting and must ensure the health, welfare and safety at the individual.
+Services must be specified in the person-centered plan of care to enable the individual to integrate more fully into the community and/or educational setting and must ensure the health, welfare and safety of the individual.
 The goals of SEd are for individuals to: (1) engage and navigate the learning environment (2) support and enhance attitude and motivation (3) develop skills to improve educational competencies (social skills, social-emotional learning skills, literacy, study skills, time management); (4) promote self-advocacy, self-efficacy and empowerment (e.g., disclosure, reasonable accommodations, advancing educational opportunities); and (5) build community connections and natural supports.